PavanTeja-777/ECET/README.md

 # ECET

-This is a repo where you can find digitalised version notes of ECET(CSE) notes which contain various examples for simple understanding
+This is a repo where you can find digitalized version notes of ECET(CSE) notes which contain various examples for simple understanding.

 ## The subjects this repo contains are
 ### Computer Organisation / Architechture